ddosdor/vue-sh-cli/README.md

 `vsh view --help`

 #### Create new Vuex module
-In order to create a new component, you should enter in the console:
+In order to create a new Vuex module, you should enter in the console:
 ```cmd
 vsh module --name MyNewModule
 ```